davelively14/locorum/README.md

     - ADD: get_updated_results - fetches most recent result_collections for all searches
     - ADD: get_updated_result - fetches most recent result_collection for a given search
     - ADD: get_collection(collection_id) - fetches a given result_collection
+    - ADD: uses :ets (Erlang Term Storage) to store all ResultsCollections for a given Project
   - ADJ: Locorum.ProjectChannel
     - DEL: No longer pulls data from the Repo
       - ADD: Asks for most recent ResultsCollections from ProjectChannelServer and returns that to joining call.
 This should allow for minimum amount of refactoring.